** UPDATED : 03/04/18

 The walk from the front door to the circuit box was always challenging in the dark.

 Night missions to explore downtown buildings were operations of our secret society.
 A good mission would yield art making materials, an artifact or utilitarian item we could use at the studio.
 A bad mission usually involved a confrontation with a street zombie (crackhead) or a chamber full of rats.
-Armies of undead and giant cockroaches traveled from building to building in downtown.
+Armies giant cockroaches traveled from building to building in downtown.

 The Higbees building (which could be entered through the parking deck) contained tunnels and passageways that connected the entire block of businesses and storefront.